SushiLab/mVIRs/README.md

 ### mvirs.output.fasta

 The `mvirs.output.fasta` is a fasta file with the potential prophage regions that were extracted from the reference.
-The header of the fasta includes information on source scaffold, start and end coordinates of potential prophage, number of supporting OPRS and number of supporting clipped alignments.
+The header of the fasta includes information on source scaffold, start and end coordinates of the potential prophage, number of supporting OPRS, the number of supporting clipped alignments and the fraction of the scaffold that is covered by the extracted region.

 ```
->SalmonellaLT2:1213986-1255756	ORPs=3868-HSs=1473
+>SalmonellaLT2:1213986-1255756	ORPs=3868-HSs=1473-SF=0.852597
 ATTCGTAATGCGAAGGTCGTAGGTTCGACTCCTATTATCGGCACCAGTTAAATCAAATACTTAC...
->SalmonellaLT2:1849457-1892188	ORPs=743-HSs=338
+>SalmonellaLT2:1849457-1892188	ORPs=743-HSs=338-SF=0.872212
 TCCTTTCAGTGATTGCATAACCACTTAACATCTTGTTTTATCTAAATAAAATTAAGCATGTTAT...
->SalmonellaLT2:3731214-3764954	ORPs=131-HSs=36
+>SalmonellaLT2:3731214-3764954	ORPs=131-HSs=36-SF=100.000000
 ATGTAGGAATTTCGGACGCGGGTTCAACTCCCGCCAGCTCCACCAAATAAAACAAGGGGTTACG...

->SalmonellaLT2:3615428-3663987	ORPs=13-HSs=9
+# SalmonellaLT2:1213986-1255756 --> Scaffold:START-STOP
-ATGTGAGCAATGATGGAGAAATTTCTTATGTTCTTCATAAATATGAATTTTTCAACTCGCTATG...
+# ORPs=3868 --> Number of OPRs = 3868
->SalmonellaLT2:1985065-2030909	ORPs=4-HSs=2
+# HSs=1473 --> Number of clipped alignments at the location of the OPR = 1473
-TTATAAAAATGTAGCGATGCGACTGCTAACCCCTTGAATTTAAGGATTTCTACTGCGCTGCTAC...
+# SF=0.852597 --> 0.85% of the scaffold is covered by the extracted region
 ```